ludvigdodi/oliver_twist_telebot/README.md

 pip install -r requirements.txt
 ```

+- create '.env' file with token got from BotFather in Telegram
+- import token from '.env' file to 'bot.py'

 - go to the terminal (Linux or MacOS) or powershell if you are on Windows and enter the command